Maleagant: Maleagant

-Maleagant (spelled Meliagant or Meliaganz) first appears under that name in Chrétien's Lancelot, the Knight of the Cart (written after Erec), where he is said to be the son of King Bagdemagus, ruler of the otherworldly realm of Gorre (the Land of No Return).
+As Maleagant (Maleaganz, Meleaganz, Meleagant, Meliagant, Melïagant, Meliaganz, Melïaganz), he first appears in Chrétien's Lancelot, the Knight of the Cart (written after Erec), where he is said to be the son of King Bagdemagus, ruler of the otherworldly realm of Gorre (the Land of No Return).
 He brings the abducted Guinevere to his impenetrable castle out of his one-sided love for Arthur's wife.
 The queen is eventually rescued by Lancelot and Gawain in the first major appearance of Lancelot in Arthurian legend.
-In this story, as finished by Godefroi de Leigni, Maleagant has multiple sisters, one of whom betrays him to save an imprisoned Lancelot, who had earlier helped her by beheading her enemy.
+In this story, as finished by Godefroi de Leigni, he has multiple sisters, one of whom betrays him to save an imprisoned Lancelot, who had earlier helped her by beheading her enemy.
+He appears as Meljakanz (Meliakans, Meljacanz, Meljahcans, Meljahkanz, Meljakans) in Parzival by Wolfram von Eschenbach, where he apparently survived the duel with Lancelot and continues his villainy.
+He also appears as Meljaganz in Hartmann von Aue's Iwein, where he is a daring foreign knight who takes Guinovere (Ginover) to challenge the Round Table before he is defeated by Gawain (Gawein), and as the non-villainous Miljanz in Wirnt von Gravenberg's Wigalois.

-Maleagant's role seems to have diminished as Mordred became more popular.
+His role seems to have diminished as Mordred became more popular.
 Nevertheless, he has continued to appear in most accounts of Guinevere's kidnapping.
-Notably, he plays that part in the Lancelot-Grail cycle and consequently in Thomas Malory's Le Morte d'Arthur.
-In Malory's telling, Maleagant kidnaps Guinevere and her unarmed knights and holds them prisoner in his castle in Gore.
+Notably, he plays that part in the Lancelot-Grail Cycle, as Meleagant (Meleagan, Meleagans, Meliagans, Meliagant, Meliaganz), and consequently in Thomas Malory's Le Morte d'Arthur.
+In Malory's telling, appearing as Meliagrance (Meleagraunce, Meliagaunt, Meliagraunce, Mellyagraunce), he kidnaps Guinevere and her unarmed knights and holds them prisoner in his castle in Gore.
 After Maleagant's archers kill his horse, Lancelot has to ride to the castle in a cart in order to save the queen.
-Knowing Lancelot was on his way, Maleagant pleads with Guinevere for mercy, which she grants and then forces Lancelot to stifle his rage against Maleagant.
-Later, Maleagant learns of Guinevere's unfaithfulness to Arthur and is willing to fight in a duel at Arthur's court in an attempt to prove it to others.
-After Guinevere makes it known that she wants Maleagant dead, Lancelot kills him even though Maleagant begs for mercy.
-Maleagant is killed after he agrees to continue fighting with Lancelot's helmet and left side body armour removed and left hand tied behind his back.
-(Lancelot felt it necessary to finish the bout, but would not slay Maleagant unless Maleagant agreed to continue fighting).
+Knowing Lancelot was on his way, Meliagrance pleads with Guinevere for mercy, which she grants and then forces Lancelot to stifle his rage against Meliagrance.
+Later, Meliagrance learns of Guinevere's unfaithfulness to Arthur and is willing to fight in a duel at Arthur's court in an attempt to prove it to others.
+After Guinevere makes it known that she wants Meliagrance dead, Lancelot kills him even though Meliagrance begs for mercy.
+Meliagrance is killed after he agrees to continue fighting with Lancelot's helmet and left side body armour removed and left hand tied behind his back.
+(Lancelot felt it necessary to finish the bout, but would not slay Meliagrance unless Meliagrance agreed to continue fighting).

 In the romance Sone de Nansai, the hero Sone visits an island said to once have been Meleagan's, whose father was Baudemagus; his grandfather was named Tadus.
-Meleagan's island is perfectly square and its walls are made of crystal; there is a palace at each corner and a fountain wells up through a gilded copper horn at the center.
+Meleagan's island is perfectly square and its walls are made of crystal; there is a palace at each corner and a fountain wells up through a gilded copper horn at the centre.
 The Sword Bridge connects the island to a causeway, a bowshot away, which leads to the mainland.
 In Meleagan's times, many men were beheaded there.